MojitoShader/mini-Quoridor-AI-vs.-AI/README.md

 3. Watch the two AIs compete in real time.

 Feel free to extend the look-ahead depth, tweak the wall-evaluation metric or replace the randomized path extractor with a purely deterministic BFS to experiment with different strategic behaviors.

+The Game was developed by GABRIELE TROVATO, the Studends had to develop different AI's to compete against each other.
+The AI's where developed within one day - the code had to be in one file.